delphikettle/fake_service_demo/README.md

 Execute `python3 -m run api`

 ### Run worker server
-Execute `python3 -m run worker`/
+Execute `python3 -m run worker`.
-Open http://0.0.0.0:4321/docs#/ in browser (Or whatever port and host you set in your con.yaml file)
+Open http://0.0.0.0:4321/docs#/ in browser (Or whatever port and host you set in your con.yaml file) to see Swagger UI

 # Run services using docker-compose
 Run `docker-compose up` from root directory of the project.
+Open http://0.0.0.0:4322/docs#/ in your browser to view Swagger UI.

 # Task 1